Groundwater Home > Groundwater and Drought > USGS Activities

 The USGS Pennsylvania Water Science Center collaborates with the Pennsylvania Department of Environmental Protection (PA DEP) to create a Pennsylvania Groundwater Indicator Map reflecting current groundwater conditions and the PA DEP definitions of drought watch, warning, and emergency.
 Every day, groundwater levels in USGS observation wells are used to compute an average level of the last 30 days preceding that day that serves as a ground water indicator.
 The groundwater indicators are then compared with statistical groundwater-level values derived from historic observation-well records.

-The USGS California Water Science Center has undertaken a study to develop a greater understanding of the location, extent, and magnitude of land subsidence along the California Aqueduct, as well as to help understand the relationship of groundwater levels and land subsidence.
+The USGS California Water Science Center has undertaken a study to develop a greater understanding of the location, extent, and magnitude of land subsidence along the Delta-Mendota Canal, the California Aqueduct, and other water-conveyance infrastructure, as well as to help understand the relationship of groundwater levels and land subsidence.
 By 1970, significant land subsidence (more than one foot) had occurred in about half of the San Joaquin Valley due to aquifer-system compaction from over pumping and groundwater-level declines.
-During the droughts of 1976-77, 1987-92, and 2007-09, groundwater pumping increased to meet irrigation demands.
+During the droughts of 1976-77, 1987-92, and 2007-10, groundwater pumping increased to meet irrigation demands.
 This increased pumping resulted in water-level declines reaching near historic lows and periods of renewed compaction.
-Learn more about the evaluation of groundwater conditions and land subsidence along the California Aqueduct.
+Learn more about the evaluation of groundwater conditions and land subsidence along the Delta-Mendota Canal and the California Aqueduct.

 Drought Recovery Rate